Wat Benchamabophit: Replica of Phra Phuttha Chinnarat

 Inside the ordination hall stands the principal Buddha image, a Sukhothai-style statue known as Phra Buddhajinaraja.
 Modelled on the original at Wat Phra Si Rattana Mahathat in Phitsanulok, it was cast in 1920 and is a copy of Phra Buddha Chinarat, the renowned Buddha image enshrined in Phitsanulok in northern Thailand.
 The ashes of King Chulalongkorn are interred beneath the statue.

 The replica of Phra Phuttha Chinnarat was commissioned by King Chulalongkorn (Rama V), who wished to install a Buddha image of exceptional beauty as the principal image of the ubosot.
 He held particular admiration for the original image at Wat Phra Si Rattana Mahathat, which he had visited with his father, King Mongkut (Rama IV), during his novice ordination in 1866.
 King Chulalongkorn assigned Prince Damrong Rajanubhab to supervise the casting, with Phra Prasit Pattima as the principal craftsman.
 The image was cast in Phitsanulok using melted, decommissioned brass cannons; the casting ceremony began on 20 October 1901, and the completed image was enshrined at Wat Benchamabophit on 13 December 1901, followed by an eye-opening ritual and consecration.

 The replica belongs to the Sukhothai "Phra Phuttha Chinnarat" subgroup.
 It depicts the Buddha in the māra-vijaya posture, with an egg-shaped face, small curls of hair, a flame-like aureole, broad shoulders and a narrow waist.
 A slender strip of the sanghati descends to the navel and splits into two inward-curving tips, while the fingers of the right hand are of equal length.

 In the gallery surrounding the ordination hall are 52 Buddha statues, each displaying a different mudra (gesture), collected by Prince Damrong Rajanubhab for his king.
 The temple complex also contains the Benchamabophit National Museum.
 The image of the temple's façade appears on the reverse of the five-baht coin of the Thai currency, and the temple served as the tenth and final elimination pit stop on The Amazing Race 9.

+Canal

-Along the side of the marble ubosot of Wat Benchamabophit runs a small canal (khlong) crossed by three bridges: Saphan Phra Rup, Saphan Thuai, and Saphan Ngan.
+Along the side of the marble ubosot of Wat Benchamabophit runs a small canal (khlong) crossed by three bridges: Saphan Phra Rup (สะพานพระรูป), Saphan Thuai (สะพานถ้วย), and Saphan Ngan (สะพานเงิน).

-Saphan Phra Rup bears a historical inscription stating that:

-This bridge was built with funds raised from the sale of embossed copper plaques gilded with gold, donated by Prince Sanphasat Suphakit to support the restoration of the temple in roso-roisipkao (Rattanakosin Era 119; 1900 CE).
-The bridge was therefore given the name 'Saphan Phra Rup' and was completed in roso-roi yisipet (Rattanakosin Era 121; 1902 CE).